Dede Robertson, wife of religious broadcaster, dies at 94

 “Mom was the glue that held the Robertson family together,” said Gordon Robertson, one of her four children, and the president and CEO of CBN.
 “She was always working behind the scenes.
 If it weren’t for Mom, there wouldn’t be a CBN.”

 Adelia “Dede” Elmer was born in Columbus, Ohio, to middle-class Catholic Republicans.
-She got her bachelors degree from Ohio State and a masters in nursing from Yale.
+She got her bachelor’s degree from Ohio State and a master’s in nursing from Yale.

 Robertson’s future husband was the son of a Southern Baptist, Democratic U.S. senator.
 Eighteen months after meeting, they ran off to be married by a justice of the peace, knowing that neither family would approve.